WordPress/wp-movies-demo/README.md

 When you add a movie to favourites notice how the number of movie likes is preserved when navigating to another page.
-In addition to client-side navigations, the Interactivity API uses a smart DOM diffing algorithm.
+In addition to client-side , the Interactivity API uses a smart DOM diffing algorithm.
 This allows the interactive state of blocks on the current page to be preserved!

 ### Instant search